jossag/av-ffmpeg-blackframe/README.md

 The black frame detection will run as part of the video ingest process, where the default job template used for video files is modified to include additional steps, defined as shell actions.
-Although typically executed during ingest, the black frame detection can run on-demand, but that's not covered in this repo.
-Note that black frame detection is a much quicker process than transcoding and executes at a speed of roughly 17x for a typical 720p Sintel video, meaning that it will take approximately 1 minute to analyze a video 17 minutes long.
+Although typically executed during ingest, the black frame detection can also run on-demand, but that's not covered in this repo.
+Speed wise, black frame detection is a relatively quick process, executing at ~17x speed, meaning a 17-minute-long minute will take roughly 1 minute to analyze.

 Black frame detection is a widespread use case to visualize as metadata to end-users such as QC operators when performing validation of content to highlight and suggest chapter transitions, commercials, or invalid recordings.